-13.1 Summer Logic (Spas With Circulation Pump Option)
+13.1 Summer Logic

 When the actual spa water temperature reaches up to 2°F (1°C) above the set temperature, the spa goes into "summer logic."
-The 24 hour circulation pump will turn off automatically to avoid adding additional heat to the water, eventually creating an overheat condition.
+The circulation pump will turn off automatically to avoid adding additional heat to the water, eventually creating an overheat condition.
 This setting is not user-programmable.